-The last running of the Grand National in 2019 (2020 was abandoned due to Covid-19 restrictions) saw the death of the horse known as Up For Review who was brought down by a fallen horse and, as a consequence, suffered a broken neck.
-The Grand National course remains what it has always been - an appallingly hazardous test for horses, and one that continues to produce miserably spectacular falls and collisions.
+In the latest running of the race in 2022, two horses - Éclair Surf and Discorama - died as a result of the main Grand National race, showing that the Grand National remains what it has always been - an appallingly hazardous test for horses, and one that continues to produce miserably spectacular falls and collisions.
 When a race passes without a fatality, it is due to good fortune rather than good planning.